ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 replay, or for associating a JWP back to the context where it was requested.

-When used as a JSON Protected Header, the value is a case-sensitive string value.
+When used as a JSON-formatted Header, the value is a case-sensitive string value.

-When used as a CBOR Protected Header, the value is a binary string.
+When used as a CBOR-formatted Header, the value is a binary string.

 This definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry [@IANA.JWT].